hyOzd/serialplot/README.md

 [Qwt](http://qwt.sourceforge.net) is the library that provides plotting widgets for SerialPlot.
 You have 3 different options for Qwt.

 * Leave it to serialplot build scripts.
-Qwt will be downloaded over SVN and built for you.
-You should have `svn` installed for this.
+Qwt will be downloaded and built for you.

 * If your linux distribution has `libqwt-qt5-dev` or `qwt-qt5-devel`
   package, install it and set `BUILD_QWT` cmake option to `false`.